vishalsingh2972/React-JS/Namaste React/E5-Let's get Hooked/Assignments/Coding_Assignment/README.md

 - Try to make your `search bar work`.

-## Created a FoodFire App from scratch with working search bar feature using useState Hook🚀 [Live Project App Link 😍](https://react-js-od4y-vishals-projects-aa43a2d8.vercel.app/)
+## Created a Food App from scratch with working search bar feature using useState Hook🚀 [Live Project App Link 😍](https://react-js-od4y-vishals-projects-aa43a2d8.vercel.app/)